Burdock (Arctium) root is a tasty addition to a stir-fry. You can use either Greater Burdock (Arctium lappa) or Lesser Burdock (Arctium minus).

-IMPORTANT: When harvesting burdock root, make sure that you gather it only from first year burdock.
-Second year burdock is past its edibility prime and is not recommended as a food stuff.
+IMPORTANT: Please note that it is illegal to dig up roots without the landowner’s permission.
+When harvesting burdock root, make sure that you gather it only from the first-year burdock.
+Second-year burdock is past its edibility prime and is not recommended as a foodstuff.

 First off, find a nice patch of burdock.